mongodb/docs-realm/source/includes/api-details/swift/crud/create-objects-in-background-description.rst

 You can use Swift concurrency features to write asynchronously to an actor-isolated database.

-This function from the example ``RealmActor`` :ref:`defined on the Use Realm with Actors page <swift-define-realm-actor>` shows how you might write to an actor-isolated database:
+The following function is taken from the example ``RealmActor`` defined on the :ref:`swift-define-realm-actor` page.
+It shows how you might write to an actor-isolated database:

 .. literalinclude:: /examples/generated/code/start/RealmActor.snippet.write-async.swift